ember-learn/ember-blog/source/2019-12-11-countdown-to-the-new-year-ember-page-title.md

 responsive: true
 ---

-**This is the eleventh in our DecEmber series- "Countdown to The New Year: 31 Days of Ember Addons".
+**This is the eleventh in our DecEmber series-"Countdown to The New Year: 31 Days of Ember Addons".
 We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day 11

 This addon [ember-page-title](https://emberobserver.com/addons/ember-page-title) provides a helper for changing the browser tab title of the page within your application.

+READMORE

 ### What It Does